DataQualityCommittee/documentation/guidance/cashflows.md

 [![Screen Shot 2017-04-04 at 10.33.00 AM.png](images/cashflows02.png?raw=true)](http://test.xbrl.us/php/dispatch.php?Task=xbrlChildrenGraph&Accession=0001064728-17-000026&Linkbase=Presentation&GroupURI=http://www.peabodyenergy.com/role/ConsolidatedStatementsOfCashFlows&API_Key=40d3c007-9e02-49ed-bc4b-83e379360ef2)

-<a name="_Toc487815193">To distinguish the cash flow statement from a parenthetical disclosure associated with the cash flow statement, the string "parenthetical" must be included in the extended link role URI name as well as in the description of the extended link role, for example _"http:/abc.com/role/ConsolidatedStatementsOfCashFlowsParenthetical_ ".</a>
+To distinguish the cash flow statement from a parenthetical disclosure associated with the cash flow statement, the string "parenthetical" must be included in the extended link role URI name as well as in the description of the extended link role, for example _"http:/abc.com/role/ConsolidatedStatementsOfCashFlowsParenthetical_".

+###

+<div class="inset-right" style="background:#cccccc;border 1px solid #444444;float:right;margin-left:10px;padding:6px;text-align:center;font-size:small;line-height:105%;">[Return to
+Table of Contents](#toc)</div>

-### <a name="_Toc488070724">230-10-45 - Cash, Cash Equivalents, Restricted Cash and Restricted Cash Equivalents</a>
+<a name="2"></a>230-10-45 - Cash, Cash Equivalents, Restricted Cash and Restricted Cash Equivalents

 For companies that have not yet adopted ASU-2016-18, the cash flow statement should use a starting and ending balance that uses one of the following elements.